Employer of Record & PEO in Netherlands

 Working Hours per Week

 In the Netherlands, an average workweek is 36-40 hours long, with maximum working hours of 12 hours per day and 60 hours per week.
+Overtime is typically compensated at a rate of 1.5 times the regular hourly wage.

 Working lengthy hours of overtime is not as common in the Netherlands as it is in other nations.
 Whether or not you are compensated for overtime hours worked is determined by the terms of your employment contract.
 Some employers will indicate in the contract that (a specific amount of) overtime labor is part of the job and is covered by regular salary, while others will offer monetary compensation or time off in exchange for any additional hours worked.